jiipeezz/Router-cfg-automation/thesis.md

 # 4 Automating the process

 Configuring thousands of routers manually is time consuming and tedious.
 Humans also tend to make mistakes.
-The best way to get rid of possible misconfigurations and speed up the process is to automate it.
+A good way to get rid of possible misconfigurations and speed up the process is to automate it.
 Let computer do all the work.
-The automation program that will be written for NDC's case, is going to be designed particularly for Advantech B+B's mobile routers, which are running a Linux operating system with embedded BusyBox software.
+The automation program that will be written for NDC's case, is going to be designed particularly for Advantech B+B's mobile routers, which are running a Linux (Kernel 3.12.10+) operating system with embedded BusyBox software.
+The Linux operating system doesn't have a package manager.
 Even though this automation program is designed for Advantech's mobile routers, the idea is that it can be used for other Linux based routers, with only minor changes.

 > ![smartflex](img/smartflex.png)